 4. Convenient online/virtual format.

 5. Improved ability to meet the needs of graduate students.

 6. Eligibility for certification through the Center for Credentialing and Education (optional, not included in this grant).

 1. Obtain supervisor permission to participate in the course.

-3. Apply the practices and theories learned in course to work with graduate students.
+3. Apply the practices and theories learned in the course to work with graduate students.

-4. Within one year of completing the course, and in collaboration with the Graduate School, lead a session for all graduate program coordinators that shares skills gained in the CDF course.
+4. Within one year of completing the course, and in collaboration with the Graduate School, lead a session and/or develop resources for graduate programs that share skills gained in the CDF course.

-5. Report to the Graduate School on the impact that this course has on his or her ability to better serve graduate students regarding career-related issues, including one-on-one meetings with graduate students.
+5. Report to the Graduate School on the impact that this course has on their ability to better serve graduate students regarding career-related issues, including one-on-one meetings with graduate students.

 Preference is given to graduate program coordinators who demonstrate in their application an existing gap in access to career services and/or individual career counseling for students in their program, which will be improved by their participation in the course.

-- Apply for the grant by Friday, April 5, 2019, by completing this online application survey: uwmadison.co1.qualtrics.com/jfe/form/SV_bvKOTMP42phzHMx
+- Apply for the grant by Friday, May 1, 2020, by completing this online application survey: https://uwmadison.co1.qualtrics.com/jfe/form/SV_cZUnz1qCMdGrSg5

 - If selected, applicants apply directly to the CDF program (online application form: ctd.wceruw.org/prof-dev/cdf.html).